 Continuing Care and Levels of Depression Treatment

 At Cross Creek Hospital, we want to ensure that each patient will have continued success in healing and maintaining recovery after completing inpatient care at our hospital.
-In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our care.
-This plan coincides with a patient’s depression treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our programming.
+In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our hospital.
+This plan coincides with a patient’s depression treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our treatment.
 Our caring and compassionate staff will work with patients and their families to determine the most appropriate and effective treatment recommendations that will allow our patients to refine and build upon the skills learned at our hospital in Austin, TX.

-Recommendations will be provided based on each patient’s needs so that the treatment goals achieved while in our care can be upheld and exceeded, decreasing a patient’s need for a higher level of care going forward.
+Recommendations will be provided based on each patient’s needs so that the treatment goals achieved while at our hospital and center can be upheld and exceeded, decreasing a patient’s need for a higher level of care going forward.
 Furthermore, a member of our staff will contact patients 48 to 72 hours after being discharged to ensure that a successful transition from our treatment center to each patient’s respective community or continuing care center has been achieved.
 At Cross Creek Hospital we will do all that we can to help you or a loved one become well again so that the much deserved bright future is realized and within reach.